 This information sheet is to help you to engage a website developer (web developer) to create a website.
-It assumes that you are happy that the website developer you have found has the necessary skills, expertise and resources to deliver the website you want.
+It assumes that you have found a web developer who has the necessary skills, expertise and resources to deliver the website you want.